 Googling the term “pole shift” is an invitation to all sorts of conflicting and often terrifying information.
 While some results assure a long, slow, innocuous shift spanning 1000's of years, others envision the planet’s crust turning on its mantle and reshuffling Earth’s geography in a matter of a few short, catastrophic minutes.
 I don’t know where the truth lies, but as with most things, it’s likely somewhere in the middle.

-In searching for an analog to Earth’s perennial pattern of magnetic reversal, one need look no further than our own star: the Sun shifts like clockwork every 11 years.
-The Sun’s regularity in this regard has given humanity a frequent and predictable opportunity to study the phenomenon - known as a “sunspot shift” - which represents one-half of the so-called “solar cycle,” which lasts 22 years in total.
+In searching for an analog to Earth’s perennial pattern of magnetic reversal, one need look no further than our own star.
+The Sun shifts like clockwork every 11 years.
+Our Sun’s regularity in this regard has given humanity a frequent and predictable opportunity to study the phenomenon - known as a “sunspot shift” - which represents one-half of the so-called “solar cycle,” which lasts 22 years in total.
 Therefore, in 22 years the Sun’s north pole will flip to south after 11 years - the completion of the sunspot cycle - then return once again to north after another 11 years, completing the larger solar cycle and beginning anew.

 At the start of a new sunspot cycle the Sun is quiet, with few if any sunspots.
 When sunspots do appear, they assume a location centered along the Sun’s equator.
 The latter phase of the sunspot cycle is anything but quiet: solar maximum is typified by frenetic activity on the Sun’s surface, with heavy sunspot activity; their locations having moved from the equator to latitudes of +/- 30 degrees.
 In other words, the location of sunspots "polarizes" approaching a shift: their placement is drawn from equatorial center towards either the north or south pole.